RituPande/ritupande.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I am Ritu Pande.
-I am an independent researcher with interest in modelling biological processes  using geometric deep learning and as self-organizing systems
+I am Ritu Pande, an independent researcher, with interest in modelling biological processes using geometric deep learning and as self-organizing systems

 I am also software architect with expertise in designing cybersecurity solutions for connected devices.